 - Cypress College enriches students'lives by providing high-quality education for transfer to four-year institutions, associate degrees, vocational training, and certificate coursework, as well as basic skills and opportunities for lifelong learning.
 The college is committed to promoting student learning and success, embracing diversity, contributing to the economic and social development of the surrounding community and being open to all qualified students pursuing their educational goals.

-- The teacher population of 354 teachers has declined by 10% over five years.
+- The teacher population of 354 teachers has stayed relatively flat over five years.

 |Cypress College||(CA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |% Non Resident races|

 |% Unknown races|